operand/agency/README.md

 integrated systems.

 In Agency, all entities are represented as instances of the `Agent` class.
-This includes all human users, software, and AI-driven agents that may communicate as part of your application.
+This includes all AI-driven agents, software systems, or human users that may communicate as part of your application.

 All agents may expose "actions" that other agents can discover and invoke at run time.
 An example of a simple agent could be: